 This process can be extremely laborious as it requires that a video editor accurately transcribe each and every audio component of the video.
 The platform does have a slightly less tedious Camtasia closed caption option that allows Windows users to copy and paste the text from an existing video transcript.
 However, this workflow still requires users to manually sync their captions with the audio track word by word.
 For this reason, it’s advisable that Camtasia users opt to import caption files that already contain accurate timings.

 How to Import a Caption File in Camtasia

 Creators can partner with professional closed captioning services like Verbit to generate SRT captions for their content.
 When users upload a recording to Verbit’s platform, an advanced form of artificial intelligence immediately creates a draft transcript.
 This initial transcript is then reviewed and edited by a professionally trained human transcriber.
-With the added edits of that transcriber, Verbit achieves accuracy rates as high as 99%.
+With the added edits of that transcriber, Verbit can get closer to targeted accuracy rates of up to 99%.
 This transcript allows Verbit to efficiently create closed captions that users can download.
 Final caption files are available in a wide range of popular formats like SRT and VTT files.

 Once users receive the SRT file, they can upload the Camtasia captions by selecting File → Import → Captions.
 From there, simply select the intended SRT file, and the captions will be imported into the project and synced with the video according to the included timecodes.

 Once your video project is complete, you can choose to export your video with the captions “baked in” or to export the captions as a separate sidecar file.
 Burned-in captions are ones that users can’t turn off.
 Instead, the captions will always appear as a part of the video.
 To export your video with burned-in captions: